lenskit/seedbank/docs/api.rst

 SeedBank provides functions for obtaining RNGs of various types.
 These functions take seeds that override the global seed to support seed-specifying APIs.

+Packages that expect their client code to use SeedBank to seed the random number ecosystem should use these functions to obtain random number generators.

 .. autofunction:: numpy_rng
 .. autofunction:: numpy_random_state